Main Residence capital gains tax Exemption

 - The new dwelling is your main residence.

-If you are not able to sell your previous home within 6 months, you can work with an accountant in Sydney to help nominate it as your main residence and gain an exemption.
+If you are not able to sell your previous home within 6 months, you can work with an accountant in Sydney.
+We can help nominate it as your main residence and gain an exemption.
 This solution will only give you a partial exemption when you sell or dispose your new home.

 Alternatively, you can nominate your new home as the main residence in order to claim the capital gains tax exemption.
 Both of your homes will be exempted for the final six months before selling the old dwelling.
 In this case, your old home will be partially exempted from capital gains tax.